Contact us today for your Free Quote

 8th – World Oceans Day

-The overall goal of World Oceans Day is to highlight the importance of the oceans for sustaining life on Earth, as well as the threats facing the oceans and the need for action to protect them.
+A day to highlight the importance of the oceans for sustaining life on Earth and the urgent need for action to protect them from threats like plastic pollution and overfishing.

 15th – Global Wind Day

-The goal of Global Wind Day is to showcase the importance of wind energy as a renewable and sustainable energy source that can help reduce greenhouse gas emissions, combat climate change, and create jobs in the renewable energy sector.
+This event showcases the importance of wind energy as a renewable and sustainable energy source that can help reduce greenhouse gas emissions and combat climate change.

 16th – World Refill Day

-The goal of World Refill Day is to encourage individuals and businesses to adopt refillable and reusable alternatives to single-use plastic containers, such as water bottles, coffee cups, and food containers.
+A day focused on encouraging individuals and businesses to adopt refillable and reusable alternatives to single-use plastic containers, such as water bottles and coffee cups, tackling plastic pollution at the source.

 17th – World Day to Combat Desertification and Drought